airgead73/btm-resources/README.md

 ## btm-resources
 resources for Brian's portfolio

-# branch v2
+# branch v3
-refactor routes and views
+conditional routes on modality and category